App-Outfit/wearit-app-mobile/README.md

 2. Follow [Conventional Commits](https://conventionalcommits.org) for commit messages
 3. Ensure all tests pass and code quality standards are met
 4. Submit a pull request with comprehensive description

-## License

-0BSD License - see LICENSE file for details